 How to Create A Vision Board and Set Life Changing Intentions

-A vision board is a fun, tangible way to set in motion the life you want to create, and it is a key tool in manifesting the life you want.
-It's more than goal-setting, it helps you be clear on the intentions you want to set, and critical in the Law of Attraction.
-And vision boards work.
+Setting intentions in the New Year (or any time of the year!) and creating a vision board are key tools in manifesting the life you want.
+Creating vision boards are more than goal-setting, it helps you be clear on the intentions you want to set, it helps you hone in on your desires, and it's critical to the Law of Attraction.
+A bonus: Creating a vision board isn't just fun-vision boards work.

 How do you create a vision board?